 - Match move (used to merge CGI with actors in movies)

-Why is Computer Vision Important?
+Why Is Computer Vision Important?

 While most of the vision systems that we are familiar with are fun (like Snapchat filters), this technology has the capability to change the world as we know it.
 Self-driving cars, for example, rely on it for determining distances and recognizing stop signs and traffic lights.
 Self-driving cars are still being developed, but when this technology is perfected, it will revolutionize the way we drive, if we even continue to drive at all.
-This will have a large impact on our emissions, our global climate, and can open up transportation access to millions of people.
+This will have a large impact on our emissions, and our global climate, and can open up transportation access to millions of people.

-This technology can also be utilized in IoT MedTech systems to help spot cancerous moles on the skin or find medical issues in x-rays and MRI scans with greater accuracy than medical experts.
+This technology can also be utilized in IoT MedTech systems to help spot cancerous moles on the skin or find medical issues in X-rays and MRI scans with greater accuracy than medical experts.
 It is already being used by some medical systems, but as vision capabilities improve, it will become more prevalent and more successful at spotting trouble earlier than the human eye.
 This could help us lead healthier and longer lives.

 Computer vision research is important to our global society because it has nearly limitless potential.
 The long-term success and improvements to this technology are deeply connected to Artificial Intelligence.
 It will likely not exist until Artificial General Intelligence (AI with the ability to reason like a human) is created.